Switzerland indicts former Gambian minister for crimes against humanity | Law-Order

 Switzerland indicts former Gambian minister for crimes against humanity

-Switzerland's attorney general has filed an indictment against Gambia's former interior minister for crimes against humanity committed under ex-strongman leader Yahya Jammeh, it said in a statement on Tuesday.
+Switzerland's attorney general has filed an indictment against Gambia's former interior minister for crimes against humanity committed under former authoritarian leader Yahya Jammeh, it said in a statement on Tuesday.

 Ousman Sonko is accused of having supported, participated in and failed to prevent "systematic and generalised attacks" as part of a repressive campaign by security forces against Jammeh's opponents, the Office of the Attorney General said.
 Sonko's lawyer was not immediately available for comment.